At MU Health Care, we offer multiple types of on-demand care to help you when you need it most.

 Please read the information below to learn about all of the options.
 If you're still unsure which level of care is right for you, check out our Symptom Checker.

-Video visits are great for when your primary care provider’s office is closed, you’re too busy to see someone in person or even when you’re traveling.
+On-Demand Telehealth is great for when your primary care provider’s office is closed or you’re too busy to see someone in person.